Dr. Hayes-Bohanan's Smoke-Free Zone

 |

-on NPR's Morning Edition.
-Tools on the site help users to calculate
+report on NPR's Morning Edition.
+Tools on the site help

-a convenience store.
+into a convenience store.
 A woman drove into the spot next to mine.
-Her hair
+Her

-was long and blonde, but here hair and skin were so damaged that even in
+hair was long and blonde, but here hair and skin were so damaged that

-the dim light, I said to myself: "heavy smoker."
-Then, with my car
+even in the dim light, I said to myself: "heavy smoker."
+Then, with my

-door closed, I was overwhelmed by the odor of cigarette smoke oozing from
+car door closed, I was overwhelmed by the odor of cigarette smoke

-her car.
+oozing from her car.
 She was not even smoking at the time!
-Definitely not glamorous!
+Definitely

 Each year, many tobacco addicts quit for just one day on the Great American Smokeout (GAS), and many of these kick the habit for good.
 This site from the American Cancer Society includes annual information about GAS and more general information about the many forms of cancer that can be caused by tobacco. |